-Urban development of URAs 4 and 5 will facilitate efficient urban growth inside the UGB in several ways.
-Street connectivity will be improved by extending the street pattern.
+Urban development of URAs 14 and 15 will facilitate efficient urban growth inside the UGB in several ways.
+Street connectivity will be improved by extending a grid street pattern.
 Enhanced street connectivity will provide better access for fire and police protection.
 As the area urbanizes, the local street network will be improved to urban standards with curbs and gutters, sidewalks, handicapped ramps and bike lanes.
-Extension and looping of water lines within URAs 4 and 5, and in some cases within the existing UGB, will enhance water quality by eliminating dead end lines and increasing pressure available for fire flow purposes.
+Extension and looping of water lines within URAs 14 and 15, and in some cases within the existing UGB, will enhance water quality by eliminating dead end lines and increasing pressure available for fire flow purposes.
 Extension of sanitary sewer may allow areas previously not provided urban services within the UGB to be served.
+In URA 15, the topography of the added portions of the Hoffman and Eraker properties will enhance the prospects for gravity flow sanitary sewer service.